kumarikiran/kumarikiran.github.io/index.md

 ## Welcome to Kiran's webpage

-I am a Postdoctoral Fellow at Indian Institute of Bombay, India.
+I am a Postdoctoral Fellow at Indian Institute of Technology Bombay, India.

 I have received a PhD from IITB-Monash Research Academy, a joint PhD program with Indian Institute of Technology Bombay, India and Monash University, Australia.